AendruDavis/AendruDavis/README.md

 - 👀 I’m interested in Software Development, Web 3
 - 🌱 I’m currently learning Java, Flutter and PHP
 - 💞️ I’m looking to collaborate on the Blockchain Technology
-- 📫 Reach out to me on my portfoio website httpos://andrewdavismasinde.vercel.app
+- 📫 Reach out to me on my portfolio website https://andrewdavismasinde.vercel.app
 - ⚡ Fun fact: I like to Eat, Dance and code

 <!---